flytbase/flytsim-docker/README.md

 * **For docker running on Windows/Mac, how much CPU and RAM should I allocate to Docker**.

+FlytSim with its **default configuration(APM-SITL)** is very light weight and allocating 2GB RAM and 4 CPUs should be just fine.

+FlytSim if configured to use **PX4-SITL** is quite computationally heavy.
 You can allocate 2GB RAM for Docker.
 For CPU, you could begin with allocating 4CPUs, but since it depends on your device's CPU power, the number may vary for different machines.
 FlytSim is a very power intensive application, and it won't function correctly if not allotted enough resources.
 To know whether FlytSim is not getting deprived of resources, try opening a shell inside the container using *openshell* script.
 Once inside run this command:

 ```bash
 $ gz stats